 At Pure Good, our mantra is “Go Do Good.”
 Through a variety of projects, we empower our employees and nonprofit partners to build a better world.
 We founded Pure Good Foundation as the philanthropic arm of Pure Storage five years ago with the goal of making an impact on our global communities.
-Today, we’re pleased to announce the release of our first request for proposals (RFP) for $1 million to support global workforce-development efforts.
+Today, we’re pleased to announce the release of our first request for proposals (RFP) for $1 million (Workforce Development Grants) to support global workforce-development efforts.

 Workforce development has risen to prominence as an area where we have a unique opportunity to bring our resources of time, money, and social networks to help those who want to reskill or upskill their careers to access living-wage jobs in the tech sector.
 We also believe that by supporting the training of diverse populations, we can help increase much-needed diversity in the sector, bringing more BIPOC and women to roles where diverse thinking and experience will improve business outcomes.